-An examination to select 175 postal workers for the region of Madrid yesterday gathered 15,570 candidates.
-Among them, 53% were college graduates ('licenciados' or 'diplomados') while the required educational attainment was upper-secondary education ('graduado escolar') or an equivalent level of vocational training.
+"An examination in Madrid to select 175 postal workers for this region yesterday gathered 15,570 candidates.
+Among them, 53% were college graduates ("licenciados" or "diplomados") while the required educational attainment was upper-secondary education ("graduado escolar") or an equivalent level of vocational training" (EL PAÍS, 23/03/2002).

-(EL PAÍS, 23rd March, 2002).